Understanding more about Buddhism in Siem Reap

 By the time the Chinese emissary Zhou Daguan arrived here in 1296, Buddhism was the principal expression of faith at the Royal Court, although it did not yet enjoy a monopoly as the king of the time, Srindravarman, seemed to hedge his bets by integrating elements of the more tantric schools of Buddhism into his routine.
 The Royal Court though was attended by many monks, who dressed exactly the same then as they do today.

-In Cambodia, you’re never far from either a monk or a pagoda and seeing them as they go about their daily duties in their elegant robes is one of the simple pleasures of being here.
+In Cambodia, you’re never far from either a monk or a pagoda and seeing the monks as they go about their daily duties in their elegant robes is one of the simple pleasures of being here.
 They bring a sense of peace and timelessness with them that is somehow soothing, even to sceptics, and even in the midst of the restlessness of Siem Reap.

 The piece de resistance is a hair from the Buddha’s head which, it is said, is still growing.
 You have to go see to check it out.